 Heather is a life long student and devotee of plant-based food and nutrition.
 In addition to her personal experience as a life-long vegetarian, Heather’s formal training includes a certificate in Plant Based Nutrition from the T. Colin Campbell Center for Nutrition Studies as well as Brendan Brazier and Matthew Kenney’s course Plant-Based Sports Nutrition.
-Heather regularly speaks and writes on the benefits of plant-based food, including on the Thirst blog, during in store Sip & Learn classes, and at wellness conferences like the inaugural W.E.L.L.
+Heather regularly speaks and writes on the health and environmental benefits of plant-based food, including on the Thirst blog, during in store Sip & Learn classes, and at wellness conferences like the inaugural W.E.L.L.
 Summit.

 An endurance athlete who has competed in a dozen marathons, the Dick Collins Firetrails 50-Mile Endurance Ultramarathon, Tough Mudder Events, and countless half-marathons and other races, Heather relies on juices, smoothies and other plant-based foods to fuel her high energy life.
 Prior to opening Thirst, Heather was a litigation attorney at Sullivan & Cromwell in New York and a teacher in the South Bronx through Teach For America.
 She grew up in Lincoln, MA.

 Centrifugally Extracted Juice